papis/papis/doc/source/database_structure.rst

-The fact that there is no database means that papis should crawl through the library folder and see which folders have an ``info.yaml`` file, which is for slow computers quite bad.
+The fact that there is no database means that papis should crawl through the library folder and see which folders have an ``info.yaml`` file, which is for slow computers (and harddrives) quite bad.

 Papis implements a very rudimentary caching system.
 A cache is created for every library.
-Inside the cache only the paths to the different valid papis documents are stored.
+Inside the cache the whole information already converted into python is stored.

 These cache files are stored per default in